 I’m talking about unilateral movements.

-What is a unilateral movement?
+What is unilateral Training?

 This is when we actively train one side of the body at a time.
 Rather than traditional lifts – i.e. back squats and bench press – that have us performing bilateral movements (both limbs/sides at the same time) we focus on only at a time to fully isolate that portion of the body.